mcharouk/speckit-demo/speckit-prompts.md

 - SAM template to deploy Lambda + DynamoDB + minimal IAM permissions

 Include: glossary, request/response examples, and acceptance criteria (Given/When/Then style).

+# Clarify

+* identifies unclear parts in the spec.md
+* Optional to run

 # Speckit Plan